rcorell/nrt/README.md

 1. Server
 	1. Add query declaration to GraphQL schema (server/src/schema.graphql)
 	1. Add query code to relevant file in server/src/resolvers/
+	1. If you made a new resolver file, include it in the resolver list in index.ts
 	1. npm run generatePrismaClient
 	1. npm run build
 	1. npm start